Cloud Security – Who do you trust with your data?

-Cloud providers have long known about this situation and the question always arises, how do they prove there security credentials?
+Cloud providers have long known about this situation and the question always arises, how do they prove their security credentials?

-Every cloud vendor will talk about their resilient architecture, tier 3 / 4 data centers, no single point of failure etc. however this is specifically addressing uptime and not security.
+Every cloud vendor will talk about their resilient architecture, tier 3 / 4 data centres, no single point of failure etc. however this is specifically addressing uptime and not security.

 To address security cloud providers have embarked on certifying themselves against security and compliance standards.